Lanzoor/periodica/README.md

 ### 2. Get the Source Code

 Click the **"<> Code ▼"** button on the GitHub repo, then choose **"🗂️ Download ZIP"**.
+You can also download the ZIP file in the [latest releases](https://github.com/Lanzoor/periodica/releases/tag/latest) and follow the steps below.
 Extract the contents somewhere convenient, then open a terminal in that folder.

 ### 3. Install the required dependencies